Russula vinosa: Description

 The cap is concave and wine to red-brown in colour, often fading to a pale white or tan in the center with age.
 The widely spaced gills are white, and adnexed or free.
 The stipe is cylindrical and white or cream colored.
 The brittle flesh is light and the taste is mild.

 Similar species

 The red-capped color of Russula vinosa is almost impossible to visually separate from other toxic and inedible red-capped Russulas, such as the bloody brittlegill (R. sanguinaria), the sickener (R. emetica), and the beechwood sickener (R. nobilis).
 It may also be confused with similar edible species such as Russula paludosa and Russula decolorans.
 It is therefore important to identify the mushroom with absolute certainty before consumption.
+Chinese and Southeast Asian populations of R. vinosa have been determined to be genetically distinct enough from R. vinosa to be placed in a separate, but anatomically identical species, R. griseocarnosa.

 Distribution and habitat

 Russula vinosa is found in Europe and North America.
 It is known from Great Britain, Southern Europe, New England, and Fennoscandia.
 It usually occurs in coniferous tree stands in summer and early autumn.